MagnusOpera/OpenApiGen/README.md

 - Inlines types for clarity and simplicity
 - Minimal dependencies, no runtime bloat

+## Note on Any Types

+OpenApiGen implements a workaround for a bug in Microsoft.Extensions.ApiDescription.Server 9.0.8, where nullable types are incorrectly emitted as type "any" in the OpenAPI definition.
+The generator heuristically locates an equivalent non-nullable schema (with the same required members) and applies the intended nullability.
+This assumes the base, non-nullable schema is emitted correctly.

 ## Getting Started

 ### Install via .NET Tool